luweizhang/self-driving-car/CarND-Traffic-Sign-Classifier-Project/README.md

 ### My Notes:

-+Use Lenet architecture to classify german traffic signs.
+Use Lenet architecture to classify german traffic signs.
 I achieved an accuracy of around 95-96% on the test set.
 The process was approximately as follows

 1. load the data
 2. visualize class distribution